The Gunny Sack

 sliced slow cooker ham on a white platter

 So, what’s the big secret?
-Cook the ham slowly over a long period of time.
+Cook the plain ham in a slow cooker with water on low over a long period of time.
 That’s it!
-My mom buys whatever brand of ham is on sale at the grocery store so I do the same.
+My mom buys whatever brand of ham is on sale at the grocery store, so I do the same.
 I look for a ham that is smaller in size and looks like it will fit into my large crockpot.

 To make a slow cooker ham, look for a bone-in shank or butt portion half ham that is smoked, fully cooked, and vacuum-packed.
-This kind of ham can be eaten cold, right out of the package.
+This kind of ham can be eaten cold, right out of the package according to the USDA.

 There are a couple of other kinds of ham that may be available at your local grocery store.
 A boneless ham has the bone removed and is pressed to reshape it.
 Although it is easy to slice without the bone, it doesn’t have the same texture and tenderness as a cooked bone-in ham.